-- a. remove the sole requirement for the existence of penetrative sexual abuse as the key indicator of severity of abuse and for the existence of extreme circumstances - b. combine the separate payment for the impact of sexual abuse with the recognition payment for sexual abuse, recognising the impacts of child sexual abuse on the lives of every survivor - c. avoid the use of the term 'penetrative' to acknowledge severe trauma is not exclusively penetrative, but is often equally severe and life-altering.
+- a.
+Remove the sole requirement for the existence of penetrative sexual abuse as the key indicator of severity of abuse and for the existence of extreme circumstances. - b.
+Combine the separate payment for the impact of sexual abuse with the recognition payment for sexual abuse, recognising the impacts of child sexual abuse on the lives of every survivor. - Avoid the use of the term 'penetrative' to acknowledge severe trauma is not exclusively penetrative, but is often equally severe and life-altering.
 (Recommendation 3.11)